ZenWave360/karate-ide/README.md

 Karate-IDE uses a template for configuring Run and Debug commands.

-Default configuration favors karate.jar cli but you can build any command line you would need for your Operating System, default shell and build system.
+Default configuration favors KarateCli but you can build any command line you would like for your Operating System, default shell and/or build system (mvn, gradle,...).

-Default configured templates works out of the box with PowerShell, bash and zsh so in most cases you shouldn't need to configure these.
+**Default configured templates works out of the box with PowerShell, bash and zsh so in most cases you shouldn't need to configure these.**

 ```json
 {